sovan-7/Nexa-News/README.md

 An iOS news reader built with SwiftUI.
 It shows headlines, sorted by category, and lets you bookmark articles to read later.

-Features\n
+## ✨ Features

-Login screen that checks the email and password fields Category tabs: Sports, Politics, Business, Health and Science Article details screen and a swipeable Trending feed Bookmarks saved with Core Data
+- 🔐 **Login**: checks the email and password fields and keeps you signed in
-Light and dark themes
+- 🗂️ **Categories**: Sports, Politics, Business, Health and Science
+- 📰 **Details**: large header image, author, source and date
+- 🔥 **Trending**: full-screen feed you swipe through vertically
+- 🔖 **Bookmarks**: saved with Core Data, so they're kept after you close the app
+- 🌗 **Themes**: light, dark or follow the system setting
-Profile screen with legal pages, sharing and logout Tech stack
+- 👤 **Profile**: legal pages, share sheet, logout

+## 🛠️ Tech stack

+- SwiftUI
+- MVVM
+- async/await
+- Core Data
+- UserDefaults
+- Swift Testing and XCTest

 SwiftUI · MVVM · async/await · Core Data · UserDefaults · Swift Testing and XCTest.
 It uses no third-party libraries.